Prepping For Your Job Interview | Part 2

 Be ready to divulge your biggest weakness.
 This is a common interview questions.
 Think of something that you struggle with, but are working to improve.
 That is forward progress and most employers will respect that in a candidate.

-You don't want to sound as though your responses are scripted. list of common interview questions and practice your responses.
+You don't want to sound as though your responses are scripted.
+Google a list of common interview questions and practice your responses.
 Make sure you are comfortable enough with your answers to sound natural and confident.

 Quantifiable achievements will give you an advantage over other candidates.
 Have you positively impacted the bottom line of your company?
 Did you meet or exceed your sales goals?
 Have you received awards or acknowledgements for your stellar work?
 Keep a log of this information and be sure to share it with your interviewer.
 Employers want to know that you will be an asset and a team player.
 This is the best way to show that you're ready to step up to the plate!